 The inner harbour berths can only be accessed when the lifting bridge is opened.
 This is in the charge of the Pier Master call on VHF channel 16 or 12 or telephone 01700 503842.
 The bridge will remain shut when a ferry is alongside the pier.

-All the moorings around the harbour and all the berths within the harbour are under the control of Bute Berthing.
-A link to their website is now provided:
+All the moorings around the harbour and all the berths within the harbour are under the control of Bute Berthing who can be contacted on VHF#37 (M1) or 07799 724225 .
+Their website can be found at:

-The charges within the harbour work out at £17.50 for a 10m boat.
-Shortstays are charged at £5.
+The charges (2022) within the harbour work out at £28.00 for a 10m boat with shore power thrown in.
+Shortstays are charged at £6.00 for four hours.

 The facilities (or lack of.. ) around the individual anchorages have been touched on, these paragraphs deal with what is available at Rothesay.

 If within the harbour, water and electricity are available at the pontoons or at the pier.
 Showers at the Victorian toilets £1.50.
 Free WC at ferry terminal.
-24 hour facilities at the marina coming soon.
+24 hour facilities at the marina coming soon, but how soon is still unknown (even to the berthing Company!)
+Until such times as separate amenities are provided the visiting yachtsman will be sharing facilities with the general public.

 Petrol and diesel are available in the town by jerry can, although it may be possible to arrange a tanker for larger quantities.
-Calor gas is available.
+Calor gas & Camping Gaz is available.

 The town can provide a reasonable range of shops for provisioning, post office, bank and chandlers.
 There are boatyards capable of repairs in Kames Bay.
 Transport is by ferry to the mainland.